ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 The proposed bill, as it stands now, is too vague to allow any serious technical analysis to take place.
 With regard to encryption technologies, it fails to specify what is allowed and what is not.
-But the Prime Minister's repeated assertion that we "make sure we do not allow terrorists safe spaces to communicate with each other" implies a worrisome weakening of security technologies.
+But the Prime Minister's repeated assertion that we "make sure we do not allow terrorists safe spaces to communicate with each other" implies a [worrisome weakening of security technologies][apple].

 Nobody wants to give criminals a safe space in which they can operate.
 However, the technologies that help protect industrial control systems, cars, medical devices, lawyers, journalists and